domRiddle/ASF/FAQ.md

 **Yes**, we had two incidents so far that resulted in Steam suspension.

-First case was a guy with over 1000+ bots getting trade banned (together with all bots), most likely due to excessive usage of `!loot ASF` executed on all bots at once, or other suspicious one-side amount of trades in very short time.
+First case was a guy with over 1000+ bots getting trade banned (together with all bots), most likely due to excessive usage of `loot ASF` executed on all bots at once, or other suspicious one-side amount of trades in very short time.

 > Hello XXX,
 > Thank you for contacting Steam Support.
 > It looks like this account was used to manage a network of bot accounts.
 > Botting is a violation of the Steam Subscriber Agreement.

 Please, use some common sense and don't assume that you can do such crazy things only because ASF allows you to do that.
-Doing `!loot ASF` on over 1k of bots can be easily considered a **[DDoS](https://en.wikipedia.org/wiki/DDoS)** attack, and personally I'm not shocked that somebody got banned for such a thing.
+Doing `loot ASF` on over 1k of bots can be easily considered a **[DDoS](https://en.wikipedia.org/wiki/DDoS)** attack, and personally I'm not shocked that somebody got banned for such a thing.
 Please keep in mind some bare minimum of fair use in regards to Steam service, and _most likely_ you'll be fine.

 Second case was a guy with 170+ bots getting banned during Steam's 2017 Winter Sale.